Gerrit Cole: Draft and minor leagues

-Heading into the 2011 MLB draft, Cole, Bauer, and Danny Hultzen who was also a college pitcher, were seen as among the best available talents in the draft.
+Heading into the 2011 MLB draft, Cole, Bauer, and Danny Hultzen, who was also a college pitcher, were seen as among the best available talents in the draft.
 The Pittsburgh Pirates selected Cole with the first overall selection.
 He signed a minor league contract with an $8 million signing bonus, the highest signing bonus ever offered to a rookie, 15 minutes before the signing deadline on August 15, 2011.
 Though he signed too late to pitch in the 2011 minor league season, he pitched for the Mesa Solar Sox of the Arizona Fall League (AFL).
 He recorded 16 strikeouts in 15 innings pitched for the Solar Sox and had a 3.00 earned run average (ERA) and a 0.93 walks plus hits per inning pitched ratio (WHIP).
 He was selected to start the AFL Rising Stars game in November 2011.

-The Pirates invited Cole to spring training in 2012 as a non-roster invitee, but they optioned him to the minor leagues.
+The Pirates invited Cole to spring training in 2012 as a non-roster invitee, but they reassigned him to the minor leagues.
 Cole started the 2012 season with the Bradenton Marauders of the Class A-Advanced Florida State League, along with fellow starting pitcher Jameson Taillon, the Pirates' first selection in the 2010 MLB draft.
 Cole was named a FSL Mid-Season All-Star.
 He was promoted to the Altoona Curve of the Class AA Eastern League on June 15, 2012.
 He was named to appear in the 2012 All-Star Futures Game.
 In twelve starts with the Curve, Cole pitched to a 2.90 ERA, before the Pirates promoted him to the Indianapolis Indians of the Class AAA International League on August 29, 2012.

 Prior to the 2013 season, Cole was ranked as the ninth best prospect in baseball by MLB.com.
 Cole played for the Indianapolis Indians to start the 2013 season.
 Cole pitched to a 5–3 record and a 2.91 ERA in 12 starts for Indianapolis.